wandb/docs/docs/support/launcherror_permission_denied.md

 tags:
    - experiments
 ---

-If you're getting the error message `Launch Error: Permission denied`, you don't have permissions to log to the project you're trying to send runs to.
-This might be for a few different reasons.
+If you encounter the error message `Launch Error: Permission denied`, it indicates insufficient permissions to log to the desired project.
+Possible causes include:

-1. You aren't logged in on this machine.
-Run [`wandb login`](../ref/cli/wandb-login.md) on the command line.
+1. You are not logged in on this machine.
+Run [`wandb login`](../ref/cli/wandb-login.md) in the command line.
-2. You've set an entity that doesn't exist.
-"Entity" should be your username or the name of an existing team.
-If you need to create a team, go to our [Subscriptions page](https://app.wandb.ai/billing).
+2. The specified entity does not exist.
+The entity must be your username or an existing team's name.
+Create a team if necessary via the [Subscriptions page](https://app.wandb.ai/billing).
-3. You don't have project permissions.
-Ask the creator of the project to set the privacy to **Open** so you can log runs to this project.
+3. You lack project permissions.
+Request the project creator to change the privacy setting to **Open** to allow logging runs to the project.